Keeping competitive sport at the heart of schools and providing more young people with the opportunity to compete and achieve their personal best.

 As a legacy of the London 2012 Olympic and Paralympic Games the School Games aims to provide more young people with the opportunity to compete and achieve their personal best whilst making a clear and meaningful difference to their lives.

-The School Games are supported by around 400 volunteers who collectively contributed over 2000 hours of volunteering to the level 3 competitions.
-Our volunteering programme is split into young leaders, 14-16 year olds, and event leaders, 16-25 year olds and in the 2018/2019 School Games these groups contributed over 2000 hours to support the events that ran throughout the year.
-Both groups play key roles in the running events which we support with a wide ranging training and rewards programme.
+The School Games are supported by around 400 young volunteers who collectively contributed over 2000 hours of volunteering to the county competitions last year.
+Our volunteering programme is split into Young Leaders, 14-16 year olds, and Event Leaders, 16-25 year olds, both of these groups play a key role in the running of events throughout the year and they are supported with a wide ranging training and rewards programme.

 The roles available are wide ranging from officiating to general event support to media.
 Being involved as a volunteer provides an opportunity for young people to develop a wide range of skills, make new friends and improve employability.